 While Solano County has relatively low dissimilarity indices compared to the region and surrounding counties, the population is predominantly White in most areas, with the exception of areas within the cities of Vallejo, Fairfield, and Dixon (Figure 3-12, Regional Racial Demographics).
 Figure 3-12 presents the percent of the population in each block group in the County that identifies as non-White.
 The northern portion of the ABAG region has similar racial and ethnic patterns, with most of Marin, Sonoma, and Napa Counties being predominantly White, while there is a larger proportion of non-White populations adjacent to the San Francisco Bay in more urbanized areas.
-Similarly, in Yolo and San Joaquin Counties, and the southwestern portion of Sacramento County, the population and income distribution that reflect the trends in Solano County.
+Similarly, in Yolo and San Joaquin Counties, and the southwestern portion of Sacramento County, the population predominantly identifies as Hispanic.
+These racial and ethnic trends in the ABAG and Sacramento regions reflect patterns of urbanization and income distribution that reflect the trends in Solano County.
 Where there is greater urbanization and higher rates of poverty, such as in and near the City of Vallejo, there is greater diversity, meaning a higher proportion on non-White households (Figure 3-13, Regional Diversity Index, and Figure 3-12, Regional Racial Demographics).
 The Diversity Index shown in Figure 3-13 is based on a variety of variables, including race, ethnicity, age, income, gender identify, and more.
 Figure 3-13 presents the degree to which there is a range of identities in each block group.